 There are two electrical systems in your coach.
 They are the 12 volt DC system and the 120 volt AC system.
-Most standard appliances require the 120 volt electricity while the majority of the lighting used in recreation vehicles is powered by 12 volt electricity.
+Most standard appliances require the 120 volt system while the majority of the lighting used in recreation vehicles is powered by 12 volt.
 The power for the 12 volt system is supplied by the coach batteries.
-The power for the 120 volt system is supplied by the power cord when the unit is connected to an outside power source or by the generator, if so equipped.
-When connected to shore power, the standard 75 amp power converter will automatically charge the batteries as well as convert 120 volts into 12 volts.
+The power for the 120 volt systems is supplied by the power cord when the unit is connected to an outside power source or by the generator, if so equipped.
+When connected to shore power, the standard 40 amp power converter will automatically charge the batteries as well as convert 120 volts into 12 volts.

 To connect the unit to 120 volt shore power, first make sure all of the breakers are in the off position.
 This is done to avoid a power surge.
 Unwind the power cord from the electrical compartment.
-The standard electrical service in this unit is 50 amps.
-A flexible 50 amp power cord is also an available option.
+The standard electrical service in this unit is 30 amps.
+A 50 amp service can be optioned in place of the standard.
 Check to make sure the pins in the outlet are oriented correctly, that they match the power cable, and that they are in good condition.
 If there is a circuit breaker switch at the plug, it should be turned OFF before making the connection.
 Insert the plug completely into the outlet and turn the circuit breaker on.
-Close and lock the electrical compartment door to keep the contents clean, dry, and secure.
-Close the cover on the power box, if equipped, to avoid an unintended disconnection and to keep contents clean.
-Switch the main breaker to the ON position.
+Close, and lock the electrical compartment door to keep the contents clean, dry, and secure.
+Close the cover on the power box, if equipped, to avoid an unintended disconnection, and to keep contents clean.
+Switch the main breaker to the 'ON' position.
 The 120 volt system will energize all 120 volt circuits and outlets when the main breaker is turned on.
-The slide out of this unit, if installed, is supplied with 12 volt and 120 volt electrical power.